e-schultz/not-a-robot-vault/inbox/refactored/2104241117 - RWR - 5 Steps to Creating A Successful Learning Culture for Enterprise in 2021.md

 There are countless other Fuse customer examples that **demonstrate the power of leadership role modeling, and one thing many of them have in common is ==leadership’s dedication to creating learning content.
 In a successful learning culture==, leadership isn’t just watching from the sidelines: they are ==participating in learning and their content is on the platform==.**
 ##### Notes
-- connect to 🔌 - [[Building Not A Robot MoC]] - questions - How are we doing leadership role modeling?
+- connect to 🔌 - [[+ Building Not A Robot MoC]] - questions - How are we doing leadership role modeling?

 ## Footnotes & Resources